 #160.
 Cazenovia Wheat (Corn) Field.
 30 x 45, oil on canvas.
-"Gilbert Munger" lower left.
+"Gilbert Munger" lower left but hard to see.
 This is a slightly less abstracted view of the field than the depiction in painting #15.
 Concerning the parenthetical addition of "Corn" to the title, an agricultural expert has written the following to me:

-Munger visited his artist friend Dwight Williams in Cazenovia NY for three months in the fall of 1900.
+Munger visited his artist friend Dwight Williams in Cazenovia, NY, for three months in the fall of 1900.
 This picture comes from that trip or just after, since Gilbert Munger died in January 1903.
-Roger Munger, his brother, emptied the studio and brought the pictures back to Duluth, where this one has descended for four generations through his heirs to the present owner.
+Roger Munger, his brother, emptied the studio and brought the pictures back to Duluth, MN, where this one has descended for four generations through his heirs until it was sold the Madison Historical Society, Madison, CT, in 2020.
+(Munger was born near Madison.)
 QFD Pl.69.
 Tweed 2003 Exhibition n.66.
 Image from Tweed Museum, Univ. of Minnesota Duluth, transparency.

 © Michael D. Schroeder 1 Sep 1999 Updated 16 Nov 2019 36150